pecard/RLandsat/README.md

 Primarily developed for Landsat 8 OLI imagery.
 Scripts include:

-Image reading
+- Image and MTL reading

-Cropping and Masking
+- Cropping and Masking when a ROI is provided

-Topographic and Atmospheric correction
+- Topographic and Atmospheric correction using SRTM or ASTER GDEM
+- Unsupervised (cluster) classification
+- Signature development and simple "purify" aproach
+- Supervised classification with Random Forest and Structure Vector Machine